wp-plugins/dynamic-hostname/readme.txt

 `
 $hooks = array(
     "home_url",
     "site_url",
     "stylesheet_directory_uri",
     "template_directory_uri",
     "plugins_url",
     "wp_get_attachment_url",
     "theme_mod_header_image",
     "theme_mod_background_image",
     "the_content",
     "upload_dir",
     "widget_text",
 );
 `

-Those hooks have also their own fileter hooks, so you can customize with other plugins etc. you are using.
+Those hooks have also their own filter hooks, so you can customize with other plugins etc. you are using.

 `add_filter('dynamic_hostname_filters' function($hooks){
     $hooks[] = 'some_filter_hook';